 - Secure connection with cloud services

 If you use Java for iPhone app development, you could create a cross-platform app that can reach devices on both Android and iOS platforms.
-If you choose to go the cross-platform route using Java, you would also be technically creating a native Android app in the process, even though Java is no longer the preferred development language of Android.
+If you choose to go the cross-platform route using Java, you would also be technically creating a native Android app in the process, even though Java is no longer the preferred mobile development language of Android.

-Typically, using Java for iOS development would not be something that you go out of your way to do, but it is important to know that it is possible.
+Typically, using Java for iOS development would not be something you go out of your way to do, but it is essential to know that it is possible.
 The best use-case for Java in iOS development is if you already have an Android app written in Java that you want to bring to the App Store.

 There are a lot of different approaches to app development, and it can be confusing to understand them all on your own.
 If you need help developing an iOS app, cross-platform app, or Android app, reach out to an app development partner.